How Sgt Puppa aims to take a bite out of the booming pet industry

 ‘Going to be a cracker’

-Soft launching on 7 February, the Sgt Puppa store in Las Vegas features a barbecue treat station, bone-shaped tables to display products, and a large rainbow painted on one wall, signalling the brand’s commitment to equality as well as its bright and fun persona.
+Soft launching on 7 February, the Sgt Puppa store in Las Vegas features a barbecue treat station, bone-shaped display tables and a large rainbow painted on one wall, signalling the brand’s commitment to equality as well as its bright and fun persona.

 “Instead of being in high heels and red lips, the team is going to be in tailored slacks and beautiful aprons, which are very much in that rainbow colour,” Monaghan said.